At a Glance

 The four-burner Genesis is larger at 646 square inches versus 468 for the better Summit.
 The Genesis is also less expensive at $1,249 vs. $2,099 for the Summit.

-The Summit will also have a 6800 BTU smoker basket allowing you to infuse flavor by adding different types of wood chips.
+The Summit will also have a 6800 BTU smoker basket allowing you to infuse flavor by adding different wood chips.

-The Sear Stations are almost the same.
-Summit is 10,600 vs. 9,500 BTU for the Genesis.
+Genesis now has the better Sear Station at 13,000 vs. 10,600.
 It's just a row of burners and not a true infrared sear like the professional types.

-Summit, as I said, also has the largest grill with all the features at $2,799.
+Summit, as I said, also has the largest grill with all the features at $2,799, but for 2022 the Genesis at a lower price could be a better grill for you to consider.

 Weber Summit vs. Other Professional Grills